matthias-reis/aithir.de/_content/storylines/the-bond.md

 exist.
 We ask ourselves why there is no visible city structure on Kret?
 That's because the Kret don't even exist yet.

-And If I may have a guess, then that we are, this crew is the origin of the Kret.
+And If I may have a guess, then that we are ... this crew is the origin of the Kret.
 We are the first humans that colonized or better will colonize this planet.
 We are the first of the 3000 generations in Mesas famous book that will follow."